Geraldton (Year 5)

 Maths

-Maths is taught daily Monday, Tuesday, Wednesday and Thursday.
+Maths is taught daily.
 Maths units vary in length and are split into weekly blocks.
 The children build on their previous knowledge to extend their understanding of different aspects of mathematics.
-They also have the opportunity to apply their knowledge when playing games and solving mathematical challenges, problems or puzzles.
-Geraldton class will cover the following units in Term 3:
+With the challenges which are always on offer to them, they also have the opportunity to apply their knowledge when solving mathematical problems and puzzles.
+Geraldton class will cover the following units in Term 5:

 Science

 Science is taught once a week, through both practical and theoretical activities.
-The children will develop their skills as a scientist through investigations, practising their predicting and concluding skills and gaining an understanding of controlling variables.
-The science topic for this term is related to the different forces we find all around us.
-The children will be learning the following in this term:
+The children will develop their skills as a scientist through investigations, developing their predicting and concluding skills and gaining an understanding of controlling variables.
+The children are taught, and should then apply, key scientific vocabulary in relation to the current science topic.
+The science topic for the following term is related to space and they will be learning the following in this term: